Eclipse-SDV-Hackathon-Accenture/maestro-challenge/README.md

 - Eclipse Ankaios: Oliver Klapper (Slack handle: @Oliver Klapper)
 - Eclipse BlueChi: Leonardo Rossetti (Slack handle: @Leonardo Rossetti)

-## TODO Template Setup
-TODO: Include "how-tos" and tutorials for getting the template up and running.

-## Projects Involved

-### In-Vehicle Stack
-- [Eclipse Agemo](https://github.com/eclipse-chariott/Agemo): Agemo incorporates a Pub Sub Service, a [gRPC](https://grpc.io/docs/what-is-grpc/introduction/) service that facilitates publish/subscribe operations for in-vehicle applications, including but not limited to Eclipse Ibeji and Eclipse Chariott.
-This service has the capability to register with Chariott, enhancing its discoverability by other applications such as Eclipse Ibeji.
-It offers dynamic creation and management of topics.

-- [Eclipse Chariott](https://github.com/eclipse-chariott/chariott): Chariott operates as a [gRPC](https://grpc.io/docs/what-is-grpc/introduction/) service, offering a unified interface for application interaction.
-Chariott enables [Service Discovery](https://github.com/eclipse-chariott/chariott/blob/main/service_discovery/README.md), allowing provider applications to promote their capabilities by registering with Chariott’s service registry.
-Consumer applications in need of specific resources and capabilities can discover them via Chariott’s service registry.

-- [Eclipse Freyja](https://github.com/eclipse-ibeji/freyja/): Freyja enables seamless synchronization between the vehicle’s digital twin and its cloud-based digital twin.
-This synchronization allows for a consistent and unified digital representation of the vehicle across both platforms.

-- [Eclipse Ibeji](https://github.com/eclipse-ibeji/ibeji): Ibeji is designed with the goal of enabling a digital depiction of the vehicle’s state and capabilities.
-It achieves this through an adaptable, open, and dynamic architecture that provides access to the vehicle’s hardware, sensors, and capabilities.
-This extensible framework allows for a comprehensive and accurate representation of the vehicle’s current status and potential functionalities.

-### In-Vehicle Software Orchestrators
-- [Eclipse Ankaios](https://eclipse-ankaios.github.io/ankaios): Ankaios provides workload and container orchestration for automotive High Performance Computing (HPC) software .
-While it can be used for various fields of applications, it is developed from scratch for automotive use cases and provides a slim yet powerful solution to manage containerized applications.
-It supports various container runtimes with Podman as the first one, but other container runtimes and even native applications can be supported.
-Eclipse Ankaios is independent of existing communication frameworks like SOME/IP, DDS, or REST API.

-- [Eclipse BlueChi](https://github.com/containers/bluechi): BlueChi is a systemd service controller intended for multi-node environments with a predefined number of nodes and with a focus on highly regulated ecosystems such as those requiring functional safety.
-Potential use cases can be found in domains such as transportation, where services need to be controlled across different edge devices and where traditional orchestration tools are not compliant with regulatory requirements.

 ## All Necessary Links